resheku/my-awesome/README.md

 - [mher/flower](https://github.com/mher/flower) - Real-time monitor and web admin for Celery distributed task queue
 - [mherrmann/fbs-tutorial](https://github.com/mherrmann/fbs-tutorial) - Tutorial for creating Python/Qt GUIs with fbs
 - [mherrmann/selenium-python-helium](https://github.com/mherrmann/selenium-python-helium) - Selenium-python but lighter: Helium is the best Python library for web automation.
+- [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [microsoft/playwright-pytest](https://github.com/microsoft/playwright-pytest) - Pytest plugin to write end-to-end browser tests with Playwright.
 - [microsoft/playwright-python](https://github.com/microsoft/playwright-python) - Python version of the Playwright testing and automation library.
 - [microsoft/pyright](https://github.com/microsoft/pyright) - Static Type Checker for Python